somethingabout/Data_Analysis_Python_R/README.md

 # Data_Analysis_Python_R

-The files in this repository contain lecture code for Data Analysis for R & Python (ECO 590 and ECO 396R) at Pace University taught by \href{mkaltenberg.com}{Mary Kaltenberg}.
+The files in this repository contain lecture code for Data Analysis for R & Python (ECO 590 and ECO 396R) at Pace University taught by [Mary Kaltenberg](mkaltenberg.com}).

 I'm going to try a different style of presenting slides - we won't use them!
 Instead, I will share my jupyter notebook and we will go through the material together, and the lecture code notebooks are available through this repository.